 Now that you are aware of the Femtosecond laser-assisted cataract surgery, you must be wondering:

 How long does femtosecond laser-assisted cataract surgery take?

 How long does it take to recover from laser eye surgery?

 The recovery time is usually 24 hours, but depending upon the patient’s condition it might take two to three days.

 Laser cataract surgery is not covered by most insurance plans.
 It is costlier than traditional cataract surgery.
 It is always recommended to know what is covered by insurance while considering your options.

 So how do you decide which type of cataract surgery to have?

-Talk with board-certified ophthalmologist about which is the best for you.
-If you’re looking for a consultation feel free to contact New York Ophthalmology, NYC or call (888) 212-EYES.
-We have 5 locations in Jamaica, Jackson Heights, the Bronx, Washington Heights and Brooklyn to serve patients in New York City and Long Island.
-We are happy to help you and provide you with comfortable, gentle, more accurate and highly customised treatment.
+Talk with a board-certified ophthalmologist about which is the best for you.
+If you’re looking for a consultation feel free to contact New York Ophthalmology or call 866-599-8774.
+We have 5 locations in Jamaica, Jackson Heights, the Bronx, Washington Heights, and Brooklyn to serve patients in New York City and Long Island.
+We are happy to help you and provide you with comfortable, gentle, more accurate, and highly customized treatment.